Niko Hansen

-Nikolaj Hansen (born 14 September 1994) is a Danish footballer who plays as a winger or forward for USL Championship club San Antonio FC.
-He previously appeared at the semi-professional level for Seattle Sounders FC U-23 and professionally with Columbus Crew SC, Houston Dynamo, and Minnesota United.
+Nikolaj Hansen (born 14 September 1994) is a Danish retired footballer who played as a winger or forward.
+He previously appeared at the semi-professional level for Seattle Sounders FC U-23 and professionally with Columbus Crew SC, Houston Dynamo, Minnesota United and San Antonio FC.

 At a young age, Hansen moved to the United States and attended Jesuit High School.
 He played in college at New Mexico, appearing on an all-conference team in each of his four years with the Lobos and winning two conference titles.
 He also appeared with Seattle Sounders FC U-23 during the collegiate offseason.
 Hansen was selected by Columbus Crew SC in the first round of the 2017 MLS SuperDraft; he scored on his professional debut that March.
 He is eligible to play for either the Denmark or United States national teams and is a citizen of both countries.

 Early life

 Born in Randers, Denmark, Hansen grew up in Oksbøl before moving to the United States at the age of 10.
 His family settled in Sacramento, California, where he attended Jesuit High School.
 As a senior, he scored 35 goals for the Marauders and was named as an NSCAA High School All-American.
 Hansen was also selected to take part in the NSCAA High School All-American Game.

 Hansen played club soccer with Davis Legacy, where he was teammates with Ahkello Witherspoon, and with Placer United during his time in California.
 He committed to play college soccer for coach Jeremy Fishbein and the New Mexico Lobos.